Getting Started with Temporal Tables in Azure SQL Database

 With system-versioned temporal tables, the history table may increase the database size more than regular tables.
 A large and ever-growing history table can become an issue both due to pure storage costs as well as imposing a performance tax on temporal querying.
 Hence, developing a data retention policy for managing data in the history table is an important aspect of planning and managing the lifecycle of every temporal table.
 With Azure SQL Database, you have the following approaches for managing historical data in the temporal table:

-For detailed information on Temporal Tables, check out MSDN documentation.
-Visit Channel 9 to hear a real customer temporal implementation success story and watch a live temporal demonstration.
+- Visit Channel 9 to hear a real customer temporal implementation success story and watch a live temporal demonstration.